strolch-li/strolch-website/content/plc/architecture.md

 The Strolch PLC architecture sees the Strolch Agent as the server, managing logical devices, i.e. multiple sensors and actors together and thus deciding on further steps.
-With this architecture multiple PLCs can be combined together in one agent for flow control.
+With this architecture multiple PLCs can be combined in one agent for flow control.

 ### PLC Architecture